gihanpanapitiya/Paccmann_MCA/ReadMes/Model.md

 # Paccmann-MCA
-Paccmann-MCA is a Multimodal Attention-Based Convolutional Encoder based model for cancer drug response prediction
+Paccmann-MCA is a multimodal attention-based convolutional encoder based model for cancer drug response prediction

+## Structure
+This model uses SMILES strings as drug features and gene expression as cell-line features.
+The drug sensitivity data is obtained from the publicly available Genomics of Drug Sensitivity in Cancer (GDSC) database.
+A subset of genes are selected using the STRING protein-protein interaction (PPI) network.